Borewit/lizzy/README.md

 XML playlists are marshalled (created) and unmarshalled (parsed) through 3 different means:

 1. Through [JAXB](https://java.sun.com/xml/jaxb): see the RMP format.</li>
-1. By using directly any available XML parser: see the KPL format.</li>
 1. Through the [Castor framework](https://www.castor.org/): see all other XML-based formats.</li>

 ## Build